 Figure 6-2 illustrates the route taken by trucks when transporting materials in and out of the compound.
-This route runs directly over the same overland flow path mentioned above.

-7 Effects Assessment
+7 Fffects Assessment

 Sediment laden flows - from both extreme storm events and minor, regular rainfalls - are the primary concern regarding the receiving environment.
 Previous sections of this report highlight the possibility for a storm event to mobilise sediment and cause clean water contamination at the Greys Ave CSA.
 If left unmitigated, stormwater runoff flowing over the site has the potential to mobilise sediment and transport sediments into the receiving environment.
 Suspended sediments would reach the Waitemata Harbour, resulting in issues such as clogging fish gills and limiting the penetration of light, which is essential for aquatic life.
 Sediment laden water could also infiltrate public utilities surrounding the site and jeopardise their operation.